EL-Rayeb/ib3athli/README.md

 ## Usage

-1. Enter your name and message in the form fields.
+1. Enter your name and chose a chat room to text.
 2. Click the "Send" button to submit your message.
 3. Your message will be displayed in the chat interface.
 4. Messages are updated in real-time without needing to refresh the page.